BretFisher/nodejs-rocks-in-docker/README.md

 I consider this a more advanced solution, because it doesn't include a shell or any utilities like package managers.
 A distroless image is something you COPY your app directory tree into as the last Dockerfile stage.
 It's meant to keep the image at an absolute minimum, and has the low CVE count to match.

 **It cuts the base image file count to 1% of the others, which is amazing**, but it doesn't lesson the CVEs compared to Ubuntu and only saves us 60MB over ubuntu+node.
-It also isn't usable in dev or test stages because they often need a shell and pacakge manager.
+It also isn't usable in dev or test stages because they often need a shell and package manager.

 Also, and I can't believe this is an issue, but the distroless images can't easily be pinned to a specific version.
 It can only be pinned to the Major version, like `gcr.io/distroless/nodejs:16`.
 So those of us who want determinatic builds, can't use the version tag.
 A determinstic build would mean that every component is pinned to the exact version and if we built the image two times, a month apart, that nothing should be different.
 Now, distroless can be determinastic if you pin the sha256 hash of the image, not the version.
 But each time they ship a image update, the `16` tag is reused and there's no way to go back and see what hashes match old versions (without your own manual tracking), so this isn't good.